 SIBO, IBS, IBD, and More

-The following conditions are not necessarily likely to be the problem, but they are possibilities:
+The following conditions are not necessarily likely to be the cause for vegan diarrhea, but they are always possibilities:

 • Small Intestine Bacterial Overgrowth (SIBO): An overgrowth of bacteria up into your small intestine (from your large intestine).
 SIBO is cited as a cause for many digestive issues, including gas, cramps, acid-reflux, and especially diarrhea. (source)